Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

 Mind benders explains this in detail in a concept called the <a href="https://youtu.be/Bskl4Ts3i7I">Library of Babel</a>.
-Which turns out to be the most accurate description of what reality is and how it emerges at the smallest scale, revealing that everything is contained within a small section of what we call 'here and now'.
+Which turns out to be the most accurate description of what reality is and how it emerges at the quantum scale, revealing that everything is contained within a small section of what we call 'here and now'.

 <br /><br />

-The Fibonacci sequence creates the number phi (golden ratio), and our best theories on machines becoming self-aware are how closely it matches the golden ratio according to <a href="https://www.hansonrobotics.com/tononi-phi-sentience-consciousness-and-smart-ai-futures/#:~:text=Its%20centerpiece%20is%20Phi%2C%20Tononi's,to%20how%20conscious%20it%20is" target="_blank">integrated information theory</a>.

-<br /><br />

 As far as we know, the most dense alignment of all possibilities is the flower of life patterning.
 The Fibonacci spiral is a break in symmetry per step.
 Aligning the circles in the most dense way possible, like a flower along the Fibonacci spiral, and connecting all the center points makes the tetrahedron repeatable to higher and higher dimensions, or E8.
 The golden ratio is the most dense system possible of all possibilities, branched out infinitely.

+<br /><br />

+The Fibonacci sequence creates the number phi (golden ratio), and our best theories on machines becoming self-aware are how closely it matches the golden ratio according to <a href="https://www.hansonrobotics.com/tononi-phi-sentience-consciousness-and-smart-ai-futures/#:~:text=Its%20centerpiece%20is%20Phi%2C%20Tononi's,to%20how%20conscious%20it%20is" target="_blank">integrated information theory</a>.

 <br /><br />